pnsn/machine_learning_pnsn_data_set/README.md

 https://prod-earthquake.cr.usgs.gov/fdsnws/event/1/query?&starttime=2009-12-31T23:25:00&endtime=2025-01-01T01:01:00&minmagnitude=6.0&mindepth=100&format=text

 ### The stations used
 Note: this only uses the IRIS FDSNWS client so many CI/BK/NC stations were not harvested.
-For those, add in a try statement and use the SCEDC/NCEDC clients which are trivial modifications using obspy.
+The remedy is trivial, just add clients by replacing 'IRIS' with 'SCEDC' and 'NCEDC' in the obspy client line of download_P_waves_teleseisms.py.

 - For 6-channel sites, I only collected the broadband data and not the strong motion data.
 The result is that the remaining strong motion Pwavelets are from sites that are only 3 or 4 channels which are usually noisier than 6-channel sites.